 Welcome to my online blog diary.

-Each week will I will offer updates on my efforts to create an online business that monetizes my knowledge in the home, garden and wellness niche.
+Each week or so, I will offer updates on my efforts to create an online business that monetizes my knowledge in the home, garden and wellness niche.
 This blog diary is intended to be a resource for new and/or struggling bloggers who want to help create a better world through a viable online business that offers useful resources to a thriving online community.

 You can scroll through the ongoing post and see updates by date.
 There will also be special sections to analyze and compare popular resources for beginning bloggers in separate posts that will be linked to this main post.